nadinaworks/pixproof/README.md

 pixproof
 ========

 WordPress photo gallery proofing plugin.
-Using a CPT you will create special protected galleries that will allow your clients to examine and approve the photos.
+Using special protected galleries you will allow your clients to examine and approve your photos.